vsoch/singularity-scientific-example/TIME.md

               E      Elapsed real (wall clock) time used by the process, in [hours:]minutes:seconds.
               I      Number of file system inputs by the process.
+              K      Average total (data+stack+text) memory use of the process, in Kilobytes.
               M      Maximum resident set size of the process during its lifetime, in Kilobytes.
               O      Number of file system outputs by the process.